Miyuki Ueta: Trial

 Since there was no direct evidence in the witness testimony, the prosecutors resorted to using circumstantial evidence.

-On December 4, 2012, Takashi Noguchi, the presiding judge, sentenced Miyuki Ueta to death.
+On 4 December 2012, Takashi Noguchi, the presiding judge, sentenced Miyuki Ueta to death.
 That was his second death sentenced handed against a female criminal, the first being Kanae Kijima.
 Both defendants appealed their sentences on the same day as their verdicts.

-On March 20, 2014, the Matsue Branch of the Hiroshima High Court, headed by Judge Ihei Tsukamoto, dismissed the appeal in favor of the death penalty.
+On 20 March 2014, the Matsue Branch of the Hiroshima High Court, headed by Judge Ihei Tsukamoto, dismissed the appeal in favor of the death penalty.
 Ueta appealed to the Supreme Court on the same day.

-Presiding Judge Hiroshi Koike set the second trial to open on June 29, 2017.
+Presiding Judge Hiroshi Koike set the second trial to open on 29 June 2017.

 On that date, the Supreme Court trial's opening session began.
 The prosecution said that she was definitely guilty of the two murders, as it was impossible for the accused to just lend a shoulder to a man drugged on sleeping pills and take him to his supposed "suicide location", without being directly responsible for it.
 As such, they asked for the appeal to be dismissed, as the accused "committed the murders and was fully responsible".

-On July 5, Koiki set the second trial for July 27.
+On 5 July Koiki set the second trial for 27 July.

 On said date, the second Supreme Court trial, again headed by Hiroshi Koike, rejected Ueta's appeal, thus confirming her death sentence.

-Ueta appealed the decision, alleging that the Supreme Court was prejudiced against her, but on August 23, that appeal was also rejected, confirming the death sentence for the final time.
+Ueta appealed the decision, alleging that the Supreme Court was prejudiced against her, but on 23 August that appeal was also rejected, confirming the death sentence for the final time.
 Miyuki Ueta is the 16th post-war and second female prisoner to be given such a sentence, preceded only by the aforementioned Kanae Kijima.

 Lawsuit from another death row prisoner

-One magazine supporting Masumi Hayashi, convicted of a mass poisoning in 1998 and currently incarcerated in the Osaka Detention House, drew comparisons between her and Ueta's case, despite them having no relation.
+One magazine supporting Masumi Hayashi, convicted in the Wakayama curry-poisoning in 1998 and currently incarcerated in the Osaka Detention House, drew comparisons between her and Ueta's case, despite them having no relation.
 Some claim that the two women were familiar with each other in some way.
-On December 28, 2016, Hayashi filed a civil lawsuit before the Tokyo District Court, seeking 10 million yen in damages.
+On 28 December 2016, Hayashi filed a civil lawsuit before the Tokyo District Court, seeking 10 million yen in damages.
 The suit was decided to be heard before the Matsue District Court in March 2017.